 5. Disable Hotlinking

-This action stops users from embedding your images or content in their own site.
+This action stops users from embedding your images or content on their own site.
 It doesn’t stop them from downloading your images.

 6. Reverse Image Search